 Battle Born Batteries has released two new battery formats that we are pretty interested in.
 The 8D and GC3 lithium battery.
-After first installing Battle Born GC2 batteries in our truck camper for our Go North expedition, we have become fans of these batteries but do these new formats make sense?
+After first installing Battle Born GC2 batteries in our truck camper we have become fans of these batteries, but do these new formats make sense?

 The first battery Battle Born is releasing is an 8D form factor.
 The battery is called the BB8D and weighs 75 pounds.
 Dimensions are 21.29 inches L x 11.59 inches W x 10.01 inches H. The battery is 12V, 270 Ah, and capable of 300 amps continuous with a 500 amp surge for 30 seconds.

 The 8D battery form factor has long been a standard for larger battery power applications in marine, bus, and RV use.
 As a drop-in replacement, this battery will provide more capacity in a smaller space than the previous Battle Born models.
 It will also make installation even easier for large battery banks.